 Post-build static analysis - pfunct and pahole

 Only after writing about post-build static analysis, I found a nice suite of tools that can help to inspect binaries and gather information based on the debug Information.
-I found pahole and pfunct
+I found pahole and pfunct all from the dwarves project.

 The Debian package of dwarfes contains many more utilities